longhoangly/longhoangly/index.md

 Hello!
 I’m Long Ly, a QA engineer who is living and working in Ho Chi Minh city.
 To me, contribution is the most importance of life when I live, and work in a community, I always want to work and contribute my best to the world's growth of software industry.
-Given that my contribution is small, but together we can make it.
+Although my contribution is small, but together we can make it bigger.
 Keep it up and do right things.
 <br>

 ##### Latest Work